happypotomus/rose-bud-thorn/architecture.md

 **Key Constraint**: `UNIQUE(user_id, circle_id, week_id)` → One reflection per user per circle per week

 **Design Decision**: Text and audio are nullable because users can submit text-only, audio-only, or both.
+Photo is optional and can be added to any reflection regardless of text/audio content.

 ---